Facing Diabetes: Quality Improvement in Rural South Dakota Project

 - 108 children were educated at the Parkston and Andes Central school districts

-Finding what works best for patients proved to be a trial-and-error process.
+Finding what worked best for patients proved to be a trial-and-error process.
 Staff members kept adjusting the frequency of visits to see whether attendance would be better for monthly or biweekly visits.
 The Facing Diabetes Project also began with patients assigned to fixed groups but later switched to rotating groups, where patients can join any group at any time.

 Traveling and school schedules proved to be a barrier as well.
 The Lake Andes clinic is located 50 miles from Parkston, and staff members had to travel to the Lake Andes schools several times a week in order to work with the 4th and 5th graders there.
 Lake Andes and Parkston schools sometimes have different schedules, which can make event planning difficult.